JakubPaczko/django-website/README.md

 # Purpledid

-Purpledid is a vibrant social media platform designed to bring people together through shared interests and engaging content.
-With a focus on communities and meaningful interactions, Purpledid offers a unique and user-friendly experience.
+Purpledid is a vibrant social media platform inspired by Reddit, facebook and instagram

 ## Features